JoaoDiogoMesquita/VR-Tangible-Interaction-Toolkit/Angle detector/README.md

 This component aims to give the user the possibility of attach the angle rotation of a virtual object to a variable.
 The systems record in real time the angle in a chosen axis and emit an event to the rotating object (or additional targets) every time the rotations passes the input threshold.

-In the following set of images of [example 2](examples/example2.html), when the marker with the red cube rotate 45º, an event is emitted, and the yellow cube turn red.
+In the following set of images of gifs, when the marker with the cube rotate 45º, an event is emitted, and the cube into red or yellow.

 |||
 |------------|-------------|